- Web Server

 - Control Panels

 - Site Map/RSS Feeds

-Installing Apache2 With PHP5 And MySQL Support On Fedora 11 (LAMP)
+Installing Lighttpd With PHP5 And MySQL Support On Fedora 12

-LAMP is short for Linux, Apache, MySQL, PHP.
-This tutorial shows how you can install an Apache2 webserver on a Fedora 11 server with PHP5 support (mod_php) and MySQL support.
+Lighttpd is a secure, fast, standards-compliant web server designed for speed-critical environments.
+This tutorial shows how you can install Lighttpd on a Fedora 12 server with PHP5 support (through FastCGI) and MySQL support.